salcedoe/MtMdocs/docs/reference/courseFunctions.md

 - **segT** (required):    table - table created by mmGetSlicerSegTable
 - **segName** (optional): string - Name of Segment to return.

-If segName not provided, the function prompts for a segmentation to be selected from the inputted segT table
+If segName not provided, you will be prompted to select one segmentation from the inputted segT table.

 **OUTPUTS**

-**S**: The function retunrs a structure with the following fields
+**S**: The function returns a structure with the following fields

 - **segName**: Name of selected segment
 - **mask**: binary mask of the selected segment